migueltorrescosta/migueltorrescosta.github.io/index.md

 <div class="posts">

   <div style="text-align:center">If you want to be updated about new posts there is a newsletter you can subscribe to.
-Or just check back here often.</div>
+Or just check this page often.</div>
   <br>
   {% include subscribe.html %}